SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

     $ brew install git

-And checked that everything is still ok with:
+And check that everything is still ok with:

     $ brew doctor